CameronJRAllan/CameronJRAllan.github.io/aboutme.md

 subtitle:
 ---

-My name is Cam Allan, and I am a Software Engineer graduate currently working to develop logistics and automation solutions for Digital Applications International.
+My name is Cam, and I am a Software Engineer graduate currently working to develop logistics and automation solutions for Digital Applications International.

-I am proficient in C, Python and familiar with a broad range of disciplines and interests across my sector.
+I am proficient in C, Python and familiar with a broad range of disciplines and interests.